Moles are common skin growths. You probably have more than one on your face and body. Most people have 10 to 40 moles somewhere on their skin.

 Home mole removal methods sound pretty easy and convenient.
 You might be tempted to try one of these techniques to avoid a visit to your dermatologist’s office.
 Yet there’s no evidence that home treatments for mole removal work, and some of them could be dangerous.

-A few studies have reported on side effects from mole removal creams available at drugstores and online stores.
+A few have reported on side effects from mole removal creams available at drugstores and online stores.
 These creams can cause thick scars to form in the area of the mole.

 Removing moles by cutting them off with a sharp object like scissors or a razor blade carries risks, too.
 Cutting off any growth increases your risk of infection, especially if the tool you use isn’t properly sanitized.
 You can also create a permanent scar where the mole once was.